gprMax/gprMax/README.rst

 Using gprMax?
 Cite us
 ---------------------

-If you use gprMax and publish your work we would be grateful if you could cite gprMax using the following references:
+If you use gprMax and publish your work we would be grateful if you could cite our work using:

-* Warren, C., Giannopoulos, A., & Giannakis I. (2015).
-An advanced GPR modelling framework – the next generation of gprMax, In `Proc.
-8th Int.
-Workshop Advanced Ground Penetrating Radar` (http://dx.doi.org/10.1109/IWAGPR.2015.7292621)
+* Warren, C., Giannopoulos, A., & Giannakis I. (2016). gprMax: Open source software to simulate electromagnetic wave propagation for Ground Penetrating Radar, `Computer Physics Communications` (http://dx.doi.org/10.1016/j.cpc.2016.08.020)

-* Giannopoulos, A. (2005).
-Modelling ground penetrating radar by GprMax, `Construction and Building Materials`, 19(10), 755-762 (http://dx.doi.org/10.1016/j.conbuildmat.2005.06.007)
+Further information on referencing gprMax (including easy to use BibTeX imports) visit the Publications section of our website (http://www.gprmax.com/publications.shtml)

 Package overview
 ================